Virtual Therapy • Illinois & Arizona

 Intrusive thoughts → anxiety → compulsions → temporary relief → more intrusive thoughts

-That’s why logic, reassurance, or willpower don’t create lasting change.
+That’s why logic, reassurance, or willpower don’t lead to lasting change.

 OCD can take many different forms, but the underlying pattern is the same.
 You may recognize your experience in one of these: